Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-logging-onto-cloud.md

 Where `NNN` is a three-digit number giving your instance number.

-What you do next depends on whether you did the **[Prenomics module](https://cloud-span.github.io/prenomics00-intro/)**

-## Instructions if you **have** done Prenomics

-Open a terminal and change you directory to the `cloudspan` folder.
-Now go to the section **Login into your instance with ssh** below.

-## Instructions if you **have not** done Prenomics
+## Instructions

 ### Create a folder for the course
-To keep things tidy and easily accessible, create a folder (or directory) to keep everything related to this course: your login key file, your notes, data, etc. If you have completed the Prenomics course, you will have already made a `cloudspan` folder.
+To keep things tidy and easily accessible, create a folder (or directory) to keep everything related to this course: your login key file, your notes, data, etc. If you have completed the Prenomics or Genomics course, you will have already made a `cloudspan` folder.
 If that is the case, you can ignore the next couple of sets of instructions and instead navigate to your existing folder.

 In theory you can make your Cloud-SPAN directory anywhere in your file system but we recommend making it inside your Desktop folder, to make it easy to access.